Frederik Andersen helps Maple Leafs steal a win from Flames

 And once again, their coach's warning, this time after Wednesday's morning skate, went unheeded.
 When Mike Babcock was asked about the Leafs' 3-6-1 record this season when their opponent scores first, he said, "Any way you look at it, when you're chasing the game you're pressing and it's harder to score.
 Start on time in the NHL, you have a much better chance."

-Apparently, none of the Leafs remembered what happened the last time they played the Flames, a eight days previous in Calgary.
-They started their three-game Western Canada trip in fine style by getting on the board first against the Flames in a 4-1 win.
+Apparently, none of the Leafs remembered what happened the last time they played the Flames, a whole eight days previous in Calgary.
+They started their three-game Western Canada road trip in fine style by getting on the board first against the Flames in a 4-1 win.

 "We started on time, got the lead, which makes it easier for you," Babcock said of that game.